nerdpruitt/nickpruitt.com-archive/_posts/2013-01-28-responsive-email.md

     </table>
 </div>

 This was by far my most grevious sin.
 On my next responsive email, I would like to try hiding the image inside the link element and setting a background image on it.
 Then maybe both could scale in peaceful harmony using some kind of <code class="language-css">background-size</code> trickery.
 I know it's an email and all, but it would at least be cleaner and leave those with crappy clients a nicer fallback.
+Deep down Lotus Notes users are human, so how can I completely turn my back on my brothers?
 I have more of these scheduled, so more to come on that soon.

 ## The cool trick of the spacer ##